Raez-Dev/AppMarket/README.md

 # AppMarket
-It's an app made in Kotlin, as a part of Mobile Development Workshop
+It is an application made in Kotlin, as part of a mobile development WorkShop